How to Find an Apartment in Japan as Forgeiner

 The second problem to find an apartment being a foreigner in Japan is that many real estate agencies or landlords don’t want to rent their apartments to foreigners, claiming that they give problems and many times don’t pay the rent.
 In some few cases, they agree to rent you an apartment as long as you have a Japanese guarantee, which not everyone has.
 Therefore, the few real estate agencies that do rent apartments for foreigners, aware that they are at an advantage, raise prices.
 Yes, as I said, rent in areas like Tokyo is expensive.
 But it’s much cheaper for the Japanese since they can access houses that foreigners cannot.

 Tips for rent an apartment in Japan

-- In Japan, one of the things that is most taken into account when looking for an apartment is the distance to the nearest station.
+- In Japan, one of the things that are most taken into account when looking for an apartment is the distance to the nearest station.
 The further, the cheaper.
 So if you are looking for something cheap, look at places a little further away.
-But I warn you that although about 20 minutes for example may not seem like too much time, when you have to do it every day two times at day it’s sometimes not nice.
+But I warn you that although about 20 minutes, for example, may not seem like too much time when you have to do it every day two times a day it’s sometimes not nice.

 - Apartments in big cities like Tokyo are usually small.
 Or if they’re large, they’re quite expensive.
 Many Japanese live in ‘dorm cities’, such as Saitama, Chiba, or Yokohama in Tokyo.
 If you prefer to have a large and cheap apartment even if it takes more than an hour to get to work, look in areas like this.